ivanvasilev/PickUp/README.md

 # PickUp:

-##### A system where people publicate trips between two locations, so the other users can share the ride and the costs with them.
+##### A system where people publish about trips between two locations, so the other users can join the ride and share the costs.